 Outdated or Old Electrical Systems

 Over time, you install more and more electrical devices in your home such as refrigerators, home theater, air conditioners, and others.
 Yet, you haven’t upgraded your electrical systems.
 Your outdated electrical wiring may not have the capacity to handle the increased power load of your electrical devices.
-If this is the case, your old wiring will heat up quickly and cause an electrical fires at home.
+If this is the case, your old wiring will heat up quickly and cause electrical fires at home.

 How To Prevent Electrical Fires At Home